 Top Tips For Getting Game Development Funding

-Getting funding for your game development project can be challenging.
-Here, we break down some of the challenges in securing game development funding and how to manage it.
+Getting funding for your game development project can be challenging, especially if you're an indie developer.
+Here, we break down some of the challenges in securing financial support and how to manage it.

 Challenges in Securing Game Development Funding

 Securing financial support is difficult.
 There is a lot of work you have to put into preparing demos and market research to back up your pitch to potential investors.

 Finding backers is difficult if you don’t know where to look.
 Building up your presence and connections in the game development community is critical to finding backers for your project.

 You might manage to secure funds, just to have the project cancelled.
 And then you need to start all over again to get the capital you need to build your game.

 With challenges come opportunities.
 As people are staying at home due to COVID-19, there’s more demand for games than ever.
 And that brings lots of opportunities, especially for indie studios and startups.

 In our State of Game Development Report, we share the biggest challenges in the industry today — and how successful teams are dealing with them.
 Get the full insights from over 300 of your peers.

 5 Ways to Fund Your Indie Game Project